survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ## Configuring Hot Module Replacement with React

 Hot module replacement was one of the initial selling points of webpack and React.
 It relies on the [react-hot-loader](https://www.npmjs.com/package/react-hot-loader) package.
-The simplest way to enable it is to use a now deprecated [babel-preset-react-hmre](https://www.npmjs.com/package/babel-preset-react-hmre).
-It works still, but there's another way.

-At the time of writing *react-hot-loader* version 3 is in beta.
-The setup is more complicated than using a preset, but this is the way to go at the moment.
+At the time of writing, version 3 of *react-hot-loader* is in beta.
 It requires changes to three places: Babel configuration, webpack configuration, and application.
 I'll cover these next.

 To get started, install the upcoming version of *react-hot-loader*: